Keep Pets Cool During the Hot Weather!

 - The aim is to cool the animal down back to a normal body temperature.
 Care must be taken not to overly cool the animal which can lead to hypothermia and shock.

 - If the pet is outdoors or in a car – move them out of direct heat and sunlight, into a cool shaded area.

 - Use cool – but not ice cold – water to cool the animal and encourage drinking if they are conscious.

 - Place water soaked towels on the head, neck, feet, chest and abdomen.

-- Rub alcohol under the toe pads as animals cool down from sweat glands in the feet – the action of the alcohol evaporating will speed up this process.
+- Rub alcohol such as surgical spirit under the toe pads as animals cool down from sweat glands in the feet – the action of the alcohol evaporating will speed up this process.

 - Call the veterinary surgery and prepare to make your way straight down for further treatment as required – turn on air conditioning in the car if available.

 Lets also not forget our smaller furry friends.
 Many rabbits and guinea pigs are housed outdoors, so please ensure they are kept in a well-ventilated enclosure, with access to shaded areas and fresh drinking water at all times!